 Facility Set Up:

 We have three main areas, some of which are multi purposed making physical distancing a challenge.
 We do need to access these areas while creating our pieces.
-There should be only one person in the glaze area at one time and only one person in the slab rolling area at one time.
+There should be limited people in the glaze area and the slab rolling area at one time based on provincial restrictions.
 Through discussion members should be able to coordinate their need to access the shared areas and adhere to the expectation of physical distancing.

 2. The second area includes the glaze area, sink, and shelves for items to be bisque or glaze fired.